Cost Estimation in Project Management: The Key to a Successful Project

 Learn from experience

 Keep accurate records of past projects so that you can refer to them in the future.
 Time and expense tracking apps allow you to look back and base future estimates on actual previous jobs.
 In a short space of time, you can build up a database of knowledge about your own working practices.

 If you keep these in mind, you should be able to provide accurate estimates for all your work.
 This will keep your client happy and also ensure that your business also makes a suitable profit.

-Teams of different sizes and industries choose Everhour to track time and expenses, properly bill their clients and better understand how long specific jobs took for future quotes and estimates for a reason.
-But don’t just take our word for it.
-Here’s what some real people say (taken from Capterra, G2Crowd and TrustRadius):
+Teams of different sizes and industries choose Everhour to track time and expenses, properly bill their clients, and better understand how long specific jobs took for future quotes and estimates for a reason.
+Don’t just take our word for it…read our clients’ feedback.

 - Integrations: Works right inside Asana, Trello, Basecamp, Jira, ClickUp.